 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-The Tennessee Human Rights Commission enforces the state’s laws prohibiting discrimination; the Commission has offices in Nashville.
+The Tennessee Human Rights Commission enforces the state's laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have a written employment contract promising you job security, you are not an at-will employee.
 Tennessee also recognizes implied employment contracts based on promises in an employee handbook.
 For example, if your employee handbook guarantees that employees won't be fired without good cause, you may have an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.